Skip to content

 Now you can really see the color of Diamonds Therapy.

-Underneath the samples is actually my white coffee table from Ikea, so it’s interesting to note that Diamonds Therapy is a pretty close match to that.
+Underneath the swatches is actually my white coffee table from Ikea, so it’s interesting to note that Diamonds Therapy is a pretty close match to that.

 If you aren’t sure if Diamonds Therapy is white enough, spend some time studying your Ikea furniture!